 - Is a Cease and Desist Letter the Only Way to Enforce Trademark Rights?

 Trademark owners can also contact potential infringers by phone or email.
 This can lead the way to a constructive dialogue about trademark rights.

 - Are There Benefits to Not Sending Cease and Desist Letters?

 Trademark owners who frequently identify potential infringers and send cease and desist letters become known as "trademark bullies."
 Before requesting a potential infringer to stop using your trademark, consult with an attorney to make sure you have a valid case.

 If you need help with trademark cease and desist, you can post your question or concern on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law.
 They average 14 years of legal experience.
-This includes work with or on behalf of companies like Google, Stripe, and Twilio.
+This includes work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.